-Figure 5.
-The B2DROP "Add to your ownCloud" button.
+Figure 6.
+The B2DROP "Add to your Nextcloud" button.

-Hover over a file that you won and note the three-dot symbol shown on Figure 6.
-If you click on that, you are presented with options to add the item to your favorites, see the details of the file, rename it, download it onto storage available from your client or delete it from B2DROP.
+Hover over a file that you are storing and note the three-dots symbol shown on Figure 7.
+If you click on the icon, you are presented with options to add the item to your favorites, see the details of the file, rename it, move or copy it, download it onto storage available from your client or delete it from B2DROP.
 In addition, the 'B2SHARE' option allows you to publish the item through the EUDAT B2SHARE service, while the 'Switchboard' option pushes your file to the CLARIN Language Resource Switchboard service.

 You can use the WebDAV client to mount your B2DROP folder as a drive on your computer.
 Note that this mode of using B2DROP requires you to be connected to the internet in order to open and save files, while the desktop synchronization client discussed below allows you to also manipulate files while offline and synchronize when re-connected.
 Instructions for using the WebDAV client for MacOS, Linux and Windows are discussed below, but first application credentials need to be created.

 You can mount B2DROP in your "Finder" by clicking on "Go" on the drop-down menu and then "Connect to server" and entering: https://b2drop.eudat.eu/remote.php/webdav/.
 You then need to login with your application credentials.

 You can also mount B2DROP with Cyberduck by providing the above-mentioned information to the client.